July 19, 2022

 This KPI, in conjunction with measuring total deliveries made without exceptions, provides insight into how well carriers are performing.
 It is important to partner with carriers that will treat your freight as well as possible, and when concerns arise, bring those concerns to your attention.

 Balancing our recommended 10 transportation KPIs will serve as a solid foundation and validate where your operations are performing optimally and where you need to focus your attention.
 In today’s post, we highlighted 6 of our 10 transportation KPIs to help improve speed and cost- but what about quality?
-Download our whitepaper today and get more on balancing your transportation operations.
+Read Part 2 today and discover the importance of quality, when balancing your transportation operations.